Emergence of maximal hidden quantum correlations and its trade-off with the filtering probability in dissipative two-qubit systems: Introduction

 In order to counteract the effects of decoherence, one could think of implementing strategies to \emph{preserve}, or more interestingly, to \emph{recover} quantum correlations.
-It is well-known that this is possible by using \emph{Stochastic Local Operations with Classical Communication} (SLOCC) or, more colloquially, \emph{local filtering} operations.
-SLOCCs were first used by Popescu~\cite{LF1} as a technique for extracting quantum correlations and particularly, for proving the existence of the phenomenon of \emph{hidden Bell-nonlocality}.
-Since then, the technique has been further explored for additional properties~\cite{LF1, LF2, LF3, LF4, LF5, LF6, LF7, LF8, LF9,Susa2017}, and it has successfully been implemented experimentally as well~\cite{EXP0, EXP1, EXP2, EXP3, EXP4, EXP5}.
+It is well-known that this is possible in particular by means of \emph{Stochastic Local Operations with Classical Communication} (SLOCC) or, more colloquially, \emph{local filtering} operations.
+Local filtering was first used by Popescu~\cite{LF1} as a technique for proving the existence of the phenomenon of \emph{hidden Bell-nonlocality}.
+Since then, the technique has been further explored for additional properties~\cite{LF1, LF2, LF3, LF4, LF5, LF6, LF7, LF8, LF9, f1, f2, Susa2017, n1, n2}, and it has successfully been implemented experimentally as well~\cite{EXP0, EXP1, EXP2, LF8, EXP4, EXP5}.
 In the particular case of entanglement, it has been proven that there are physical scenarios in which local filtering can mitigate the effect of the environment~\cite{isasi1}, and sometimes even help to recover the initial amount of entanglement~\cite{isasi2}.
-Despite this progress, the behaviour of additional properties besides entanglement, and whether it is possible for physical systems to evidence \emph{hidden quantum correlations}, has remained unexplored.
+In this regard, the behaviour of additional properties besides entanglement, as well as their control and optimisation in physical systems remain of great research interest \cite{n1, n2, LF8, LF9}.